 Subrecipient Monitoring - Per 2 CFR section 200.332(a), all pass-through entities must ensure that every subaward is clearly identified to the subrecipient as a subaward and includes the following information at the time of the subaward and if any of these data elements change, include the changes in subsequent subaward modification.
 When some of this information is not available, the pass-through entity must provide the best information available to describe the Federal award and subaward.
 Required information includes:

 - i.
 Subrecipient name (which must match the name associated with its unique entity identifier); - ii.
-Subrecipient's unique entity identifier;
+Subrecipient's unique entity identifier; - iii.
+Federal Award Identification Number (FAIN);

 Section III - Findings and Questioned Costs - Major Federal Programs (Continued)